ehlesp/smallab-k8s-pve-guide/G020 - K3s cluster setup 03 ~ Debian VM creation.md

     ![GRUB boot loader disk sda chosen](images/g020/debian_vm_install_os_installer_grub_boot_loader_disk_sda_chosen.webp "GRUB boot loader disk sda chosen")

-37. After configuring the GRUB boot loader, the installer will perform the necessary tasks to finish the Debian installation:
+37. After configuring the GRUB boot loader, the installer performs the remaining necessary tasks to finish the Debian installation:

     ![Finishing the installation screen](images/g020/debian_vm_install_os_installer_finishing_installation.webp "Finishing the installation screen")

-38. After the installation has finished, the installer will warn you about removing the media you used to launch the whole procedure:
+38. After the installation has finished, the installer warns you about removing the media you used to launch the whole procedure:

     > [!WARNING]
     > **Keep calm, _DO NOT_ press `Enter` yet and read the next steps**\